-The Academy of Nutrition and Dietetics (AND)-accredited Dietetic Internship (DI) at Boston University is a six-credit, 29-week, full-time program designed to provide you with critical thinking skills and prepare you for entry-level employment as an RD.
-The clinical sites provide excellent opportunities to observe and participate in a wide variety of specialties such as nutrition support, pediatrics, oncology, nephrology, cardiology, diabetes, surgical care, out-patient counseling, food service and management.
+The Accreditation Council for Education in Nutrition and Dietetics (ACEND)-accredited Dietetic Internship (DI) at Boston University is a six-credit, 29-week, full-time program designed to provide you with critical thinking skills and prepare you for entry-level employment as an RDN.
+The clinical sites provide excellent opportunities to observe and participate in a wide variety of specialty areas of practice such as nutrition support, pediatrics, oncology, nephrology, cardiology, diabetes, surgical care, out-patient counseling, food service and management.

 The DI begins in January or June once you complete the five-semester academic program.
 This full-time course requires tuition payment as well as a nonrefundable $1000 fee to the internship site during the first two weeks.
 You may need a car to get to your DI site, as some sites are approximately 40 miles from Boston.

-The program includes rotations in food service management, medical nutrition therapy across the lifespan, and nutrition application in the community setting.
-Students observe and participate in a wide variety of specialties such as pediatrics, oncology, renal, cardiology, diabetes, geriatrics, and nutrition support.
+The program includes rotations in clinical and food service management, medical nutrition therapy across the lifespan, and nutrition application in the community setting.
+Students observe and participate in a wide variety of specialty areas of practice such as pediatrics, oncology, renal, cardiology, diabetes, geriatrics, and nutrition support.
 We have a variety of dynamic clinical education sites at locations such as:

 - Boston Medical Center, Boston